petervangalen/BarcodeSimilarity/README.md

 # BarcodeSimilarity

-A short script to test the similarity of barcodes for Illumina sequencing.
+BarcodeSimilarity.R is a short script to test the similarity of barcodes for Illumina sequencing.
 It is helpful to ensure no barcode collisions will occur.

 You need to load a text file where each row is a barcode sequence of equal length (see example: bcs.txt).